JelindoGames/UnityVisualScriptingTutorials/Tutorials/5_NestingGraphs.md

 }
 ```

-There's a lot of nasty code repetition here, and it's also a bit hard to read since the actions so specific.
+There's a lot of nasty code repetition here, and it's also a bit hard to read since the actions are so specific.

 Let's fix this by moving the low-level logic somewhere else.